-Understanding basic financial principles and developments within their historical context is vital knowledge for decision takers.
-Based on this conviction, eabh encourages the proper preservation of historically relevant material and the circulation of high level historical research.
-Since its foundation, eabh has provided historical analysis and preservation consulting to bankers, supervisors and policy makers. eabh is a registered charity and relies on the annual subscriptions of its members.
+Accurate and accessible records of past activities are keys to understanding basic financial principles and developments within their historical context.
+This understanding is, in turn, an indispensable foundation for a sustainable global financial system.
+Based on this conviction, eabh encourages the proper preservation of historically relevant material and the circulation of high level historical research. eabh is a registered charity and relies on the annual subscriptions of its members.

 Chairman of the Academic Council